peterfication/mux.yazi/README.md

 [mgr]
 prepend_keymap = [
   { on = "p", run = "mux next", desc = "Show next previewer" },
+]
 ```

 ## How it works

 It uses the params to determine which previewers to call and calls the currents previewer `peek` and `seek` method accordingly.

+## Roadmap

+- Support arguments passed down to previewers, e.g. to support [piper](https://github.com/yazi-rs/plugins/tree/main/piper.yazi).
+This will most likely lead to a breaking change because the passed in arguments need to be previewers plus their args.

 ## License